KrishnaMehta123/Suggestedits/docs/Behavioral Analytics/funnels/funnels-v2.md

 You can split a funnel by profile properties for sessions, geographies, and technographics or by an event property associated with any event.
 This lets you compare your conversion flows across product categories, geographies, devices, and more.

-To breakdown by property, perform the following steps:
+To break down by property, perform the following steps:

 1. Click **Analytics** > **Funnel**.
 2. Add _Funnel_ steps and click **View Funnel**.